 - 1. Applicants or students shall file complaints, in writing, with the coordinator.
 A complaint shall contain the name and address of the person filing it and a brief description of the alleged violation.
 If the complainant needs an accommodation in order to file the complaint, he/she should inform the person taking the complaint. - 2.
 Such complaints must be filed within forty-five calendar days after the complainant becomes aware of the alleged violation. - 3.
 An investigation, as may be appropriate, shall follow the filing of a complaint.
 The coordinator will conduct the investigation. - 4.
 The coordinator shall issue a written determination regarding the complaint and a description of the resolution.
 The coordinator shall forward a copy to the complainant within a reasonable time. - 5.
 The complainant may request a reconsideration of the case in instances where he/she is dissatisfied with the resolution.
 Persons with complaints should make requests for reconsideration to the provost within thirty calendar days of the date of the written determination issued by the coordinator.
 The provost shall issue a decision regarding the appeal within a reasonable time, and the decision of the provost shall be final.

-Job Placement
+Job Placement/Career Development

 Appropriate employment information that is provided to Belhaven College (including jobs available) will be posted on a bulletin board at the College.
-Students can obtain additional career information through the Belhaven College website http://www.belhaven.edu.